These interactive websites and apps breathe life into textbook illustrations and lessons about the human body and anatomy for K-12 students.

-This is part 7 of a 7 part hands-on unit study on anatomy of the human body.
-Play immune system freeze tag, watch how germs spread, observe bacteria under a microscope, and more!
+This is part 5 of a 7 part hands-on unit study on anatomy of the human body.
+Walk through your circulatory system, create a blood model and fake movie blood, measure your heart rate, dissect a heart, and more!
 These lessons are geared toward 4th-5th grade level children and their siblings.
-They were created by another creative...
+They...

 The function of the digestive system is to break down food into smaller particles which are easily absorbed into the blood stream and this provides the energy and nourishment for the body.

 A fascinating look into the origin of anatomical terminology.
 The Greek and Latin origins of anatomical etymology and the stories, myths and legends that follow them.